neolatino/api/README.md

 ---

-A work in progress general API to simplify the developement of tools/applications using dictionary or conjugation data.
+A work in progress general REST API to simplify the developement of tools/applications using dictionary or conjugation data.

 This is the groundwork for building much better dictionaries than the current one (including features like semantic, grammatical and topic search as well as verb conjugation).